chrisbcaldwell/Applied_Stats/README.md

 ## Bootstrapping with R

 R's `boot` package was used; among choices considered it offered ease of use alongside good performance.
+If needed, the packages `boot` and `rlist` can be installed by unhiding the second and/or third lines of code in `bootstrap.R`.

 A histogram of the data shows that average (AVG) is left-skewed, runs (R) are right-skewed, and walk percentage (BB.) is not heavily skewed in either direction: